modrunner/discord-bot/CONTRIBUTING.md

 6. You will need a system for storing secrets.
 I use [Doppler](https://www.doppler.com/) but a simpler solution like [Dotenv](https://www.npmjs.com/package/dotenv) will also work.
 You will need five different secret fields:

-   - `BOT_TOKEN`: This is the token from the Discord developer dashboard that you copied earlier.
-   - `CF_API_KEY`: See [obtaining a CurseForge API key](#obtaining-a-curseforge-api-key).
+   - `CURSEFORGE_API_KEY`: See [obtaining a CurseForge API key](#obtaining-a-curseforge-api-key).
-   - `CLIENT_ID`: The ID of your bot application.
+   - `DISCORD_APPLICATION_ID`: The ID of your bot application.
 You can get this from the developer dashboard under General Information.
-   - `DEV_GUILD_ID`: A Discord server ID to use for testing the bot.
+   - `DISCORD_DEVELOPMENT_GUILD_ID`: A Discord server ID to use for testing the bot.
 You can get this by enabling Developer Mode in settings, then right-clicking on the server icon and choosing Copy ID.
+   - `DISCORD_TOKEN`: This is the token from the Discord developer dashboard that you copied earlier.
 	 - `LOGGING`: When set to `dev` it will set the bot's logging output level to `trace`.
 For more information see [the pino docs](https://getpino.io/#/).
+   - `MODRUNNER_API_KEY`: A string used to access the API.
+I recommend using a randomly generated string at least 16 characters in length.
+	 - `OPENAI_API_KEY`: See [obtaining an OpenAI API key](#obtaining-an-openai-api-key)
+	 - `SERVER_PORT`: The port number you want the API server hosted on.
+Something like **3000** will work.

 7. Now you're ready to being testing your changes!
 Here's a quick overview of the npm scripts.
    1. Before starting the bot for the first time, type `npm run register` and `npm run dbInit` into your console.
 This will register the bot's commands to all guilds listed under `guildIds` in your `config.json`, and will create the `database.sqlite` file in the project's root directory.